-White Wave is a hefty white lacecap hydrangea that produces waves and waves of flowers - it's heavy flowering.
-Hefty and heavy and super stylish, kinda like a friend who wears white garments all summer long.
+White Wave is a hefty white lacecap hydrangea that produces waves and waves of flowers - it's free flowering.
+Hefty and heavy and super stylish . . . like a chic friend who wears white garments all summer long.
 A natty dresser, is the term.

 Oh, and look at the leaf in the picture.
 The dark green leaves are a cut above, literally, they have more serrations than most Hydrangea macrophylla (Madame Emile Mouillere is also a cut above this way).